 - macOS: Right-click → Open URL With → select client

-- Linux: Set your .desktop file association for the magnet: URI scheme
+- Linux: Set your .desktop file association for the

-Method 4: Command Line (Advanced)
+Method 4: Command Line

 aria2c --enable-dht=true "magnet:?xt=urn:btih:INFOHASH&dn=name"

-transmission-cli "magnet:?xt=urn:btih:INFOHASH" -w /path/to/save
+transmission-cli "magnet:?xt=urn:btih:INFOHASH" -w /download/path

-Magnet Link vs .Torrent File: Which Is Better?
+Magnet Link vs .Torrent File

 Frequently Asked Questions